 Liberty Mutual argued that Illinois law limits recoverable damages to the policy limit, plus a maximum of $60,000 extra if the plaintiff shows that the refusal to defend or indemnify arose from bad faith.
 Liberty Mutual cited Conway v.
 Country Casualty Ins.
 Co., 92 Ill.2d 388, 397 (1982), for the proposition that “mere failure to defend does not, in the absence of bad faith, render the insurer liable for the amount of the judgment in excess of the policy limits.”
 Liberty Mutual argued that both bad faith and injury proximately caused by the insurer’s conduct are both necessary for an insurer to be liable for a judgment in excess of policy limits.
 Hyland disagreed, citing other language in Conway that “damages for a breach of the duty to defend are . . . measured by the consequences proximately caused by the breach.”

-The Seventh Circuit declined to address the issue of whether proximate cause by itself suffices to create liability on the part of the insurer for a judgment in excess of policy limits.
+The Seventh Circuit declined to address the issue of whether proximate cause by itself suffices to create insurer liability for a judgment in excess of policy limits.
 Instead, the court provided an analysis of the facts to show that the insurer’s conduct could not have caused Smith any loss exceeding $25,000, since the best situation for Smith would have been “Liberty Mutual’s provision of a defense lawyer plus the tender of the policy limit toward a settlement or judgment.”
 The Court stated that Liberty Mutual providing a lawyer would have been valuable to Smith, independent of a policy limits tender, only if a vigorous defense might have defeated Hyland’s claim or held damages under $4.6 million.
 However, the court found that this outcome was impossible, citing numerous laws broken by Smith and stating that her “liability was too clear for argument.”

 According to the Seventh Circuit, only if Smith had a plausible defense to liability or the amount of Hyland’s claim could the insurer’s failure to defend be the proximate cause of the state-court judgment.
 The Seventh Circuit further held that the judgment against Smith in this case “was inevitable” and that the amount of the judgment must be taken as justified.
 Thus, the maximum loss caused by Liberty Mutual’s failure to defend was simply the amount of the policy limits, $25,000.